kai-vu/site/theses/index.md

 - <a href='#cflw'>CFLW</a>

 #### Information Extraction
-*Supervisor: Benno Kruit, Ilaria Tiddi*
+*Supervisor: Benno Kruit (b.b.kruit@vu.nl), Ilaria Tiddi (i.tiddi@vu.nl)*

 We offe multiple projects under the umbrella of information extraction with varying focus.
-- **Automated Processing of Scholarly Data**: *(Ilaria)* The goal of this project is to support the automatisation of processing the <a href=""http://ceur-ws.org/>CEUR-WS proceedings</a> data.
+- **Automated Processing of Scholarly Data**: *(Ilaria)* The goal of this project is to support the automatisation of processing the <a href="http://ceur-ws.org">CEUR-WS proceedings</a> data.
 For a BSc thesis, the objective is to extract an ontology of CEUR knowledge.
 For a MSc thesis, this would be extended with analysing abstracts or creating an interface for data input and knowledge graph population.
 - **Information extraction from Structured lists** (BSC, *Benno*)
 - **Higher-arty Relation Extraction with Qualifiers** (MSc, *Benno*)
 - **Multilingual Travel Knowledge Extraction** (MSc, *Benno*)
 - **Data Schema Induction for Shopping** (MSc, *Benno*): The goal is to investigate approaches for inducing a ceherent ontology for product descriptions.
 More information is available <a href="BK_shopping">here</a>.

 #### Argument Mining
-*Supervisor: Loan Ho*
+*Supervisor: Loan Ho (t.t.l.ho@vu.nl)*

 There are multiple project in the domain of argument mining with different objectives:
 - **Argumentation-based explenation from KGs** (MSc): the goal is to run Tableau on an DL-formalised ontology.
 - **Case-based reasoning in the legal domain** (BSc): the goal is to create an ontolog (DL-lite) for tabular data input and running the tableau algorithm to predict whether a case has a (non)violation.

 #### Narratives
-*Supervisor: Lise Stork, Ilaria Tiddi*
+*Supervisors: Lise Stork (l.stork@vu.nl), Ilaria Tiddi (i.tiddi@vu.nl)*

 What are narratives?
 - **Identifying Formal Narrative from KGs**: The goal of this project is to extract as many narrative as possible (in terms of set of facts) from existing KGs such as DBpedia or Wikidata.
 In order collect these facts, we will use the narrative formal structure as presented in this <a href="http://ceur-ws.org/Vol-2969/paper31-CAOS.pdf">paper</a>.